bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Ship's Passage

+At LEVEL 1, place the docks token over the obscured world map tile where the docks are located if it hasn't already been placed.
+When the docks are discovered, remove the docks token, and you gain the following additional features.

 You may spend a round of downtime onboard a ship located in HQ's docks.
 If there isn't a ship token, add one and then name the ship.
 This is your former ship and crew.
-At the end of your downtime round, move the ship you're located in onto a different coastal tile and gain any end-of-turn bonuses contained on the map tile.
+At the end of your downtime round, move the ship you're located in onto a different and accessible coastal tile, gaining any end-of-turn bonuses contained on the map tile.
 Alternatively, you may choose to forgo moving and instead just gain any end-of-turn bonuses contained on the current map tile.
+Your former ship and crew can hold you and up to four additional PCs.
+End-of-turn bonuses are resolved for each PC passenger.

+Before deploying onto the world map, you may instead choose to deploy onboard your ship, if the group token is on the same terrain as HQ's docks.
+Your ship becomes the group token.

 The following downtime options open up for you and your allies in HQ's docks.
-- Spend any number of ⛁ on HQ's docks research.
+- Spend any number of ⛁ on HQ's docks research upgrades.

 ## Background-Name